The 2017 Obamacare Open Enrollment Period starts on November 1, 2017 and ends on December 15, 2017.

 |Deadline to claim an exemption for the 2017 calendar year||N/A||April 17, 2018|

 Before the Affordable Care Act took effect, enrollment guidelines varied based on insurer.
 Job-based plans have always followed individual schedules, and private companies could regulate their own enrollment as they saw fit.
 With the creation and implementation of the federal and state marketplaces, enrollees now have to abide by a standardized enrollment period for both on- and off-marketplace plans.
-Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule.
+Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule outlined by the government.

 In the next few sections, we’ll discuss some of the important dates to keep in mind for 2017.

-This year marks the third open enrollment period for Obamacare, and the process should be more streamlined than it has been in the past.
-Technical glitches and misunderstandings pushed the original open enrollment period to six months while confusion about tax penalties extended last year’s enrollment for some people.
-For 2016, the open enrollment period should proceed as planned, the only exception being that the overall enrollment period is much shorter than before.
-You’ll have from Nov.
-1 through Jan.
-31 to sign up for health insurance or make changes to an existing policy.
+This year marks the fourth open enrollment period for Obamacare, and the process should be more streamlined than it has been in the past.
+Technical glitches and misunderstandings pushed the original open enrollment period to six months while confusion about tax penalties extended the enrollment in 2015 for some people.
+For 2017, the open enrollment period should proceed as planned, the only exception being that the overall enrollment period is much shorter than before.
+You’ll have from to sign up for health insurance or make changes to an existing policy.
 This deadline applies to all plans purchased on the health insurance exchange sites as well as coverage bought through brokers and private companies directly.